logaretm/vee-validate/docs/content/tutorials/best-practices.md

 ## Yup Bundle Size

 vee-validate's entire core size is very small, but the same can't be said about the validators you import.
-Most examples uses the following snippet to import everything `yup` has to offer:
+Most examples use the following snippet to import everything `yup` has to offer:

 ```js
 import * as yup from 'yup';